 After your dog shakes his head, it will break up a lot of the wax and bring it out of the canal.
 Open the ear and then gently wipe the inside clean with a cotton ball.
 In here, you don't need to wipe the ear completely clean.
 Just gently wipe it until you've gotten the bulk of the debris and wax out.

 The process stops here.
 A dog's ears are designed to dry themselves, so you don't need to worry about getting every drop of solution.

 Note: While this technique on how to clean dog ears is important, picking out an effective dog ear cleaning solution is just as essential.
 However, do NOT confuse canine ear cleaners with dog ear infection treatments (used for a specific health problem).
 These products contain different ingredients and cannot be used interchangeably.

 When talk about how to clean dog ears, the most common question that I always hear is, how often should I clean dog ears?
 The answer depends on many factors.
 It can be anywhere from once or twice a week, to every two months.

 Your dog's breed, age, activity level, coat type and level of earwax production will all determine how often his ears will need to be cleaned.
 Generally, at least inspecting your dog's ears should be done every other day to make sure there's nothing abnormal.

-A brief conversation with your vet will help you find an answer.
-On average, most dogs should have their ears cleaned at least once per month, but your dog may need it more frequently.
+A brief conversation with your vet will help you find the right answer.
+On average, most dogs should have their ears cleaned at least once per month, but your dog may need it more frequently or less frequently.
 If your dog is a regular swimmer, it could be as often as once a week.
 Talk to your veterinarian to decide on the best schedule for your Fido.